chaoss/website/CHAOSScon/2019NA/speakers.md

 _Student-Developer - University of Nebraska at Omaha_

-Matt is an undergraduate student at the University of Nebraska at Omaha.
+Matt is a undergraduate student at the University of Nebraska at Omaha.
 Working with Dr. Matt Germonprez, he was part of the team that developed the Global Consent Manager.
 He presented this work at Mozfest 2018.
-His current focus is on implementing risk metrics for Augur and enhancing the newcomer experience. [@msnell](https://twitter.com/msnell)
+His current focus is on implementing risk metrics for Augur and enhancing newcomer experience. [@msnell](https://twitter.com/msnell)

 > Session: **Implementing CII Best Practice Metrics & What it Really Means**
 >